By: Bidmyreno Admin | Aug 31, 2016

 § Update an existing porch door by using paint or new hardware.

 § Look for energy efficient doors with high-performance insulation and a weather-stripped fit.

-§ Make a statement with your porch door by using a contrasting color for your trim.
+§ Make a statement with your porch door by using a contrasting colour for your trim.

 § Screen doors encourage ventilation, allow light into your home and connect your porch with the rooms inside.

-§ Glazing options, like beveled or frosted glass, can add interest to your porch door.
+§ Glazing options, like bevelled or frosted glass, can add interest to your porch door.